-There are more details in the ONS Statistical Bulletin which you can download from their web-site at https://www.ons.gov.uk/releasecalendar (10 July) or request from MTA.
+You can get the ONS Statistical Bulletin from their web-site at www.ons.gov.uk or request it from MTA.

-You can get more information in the ONS Statistical Bulletin which is on their web-site at https://www.ons.gov.uk/releasecalendar (5 July) or on request from MTA.
+You can get the ONS Statistical Bulletin and access the more detailed data files from their web-site at www.ons.gov.uk or request it from MTA.

 CBI Industrial Trends Survey, December 2014: The results of the latest CBI survey show a stabilisation of the manufacturing sector at the end of last year; total order books remained well above average and headline output growth held steady.

 The strength of total order books was broadly based with 13 of the 18 sub-sectors reporting them to be above average; on the down side, although export order books improved a little, they remain weaker than total orders.
 Growth in output volumes has been broadly steady since August 2014 and is expected to continue at a similar pace in the coming 3 months.
 Although only 12 of the 18 sectors reported an increase in output in December (down from 15 in the November survey), the report notes that Motor Vehicles and Transport Equipment, along with plastic products, were the largest contributors to growth.